TekExplorer/TekExplorer.github.io/pterodactyl/customizing/wings.md

 git clone https://github.com/pterodactyl/wings
 cd wings
 ```
-Make your changes as you wish.
+You may now make your changes.
+Once you are done, you will need to build wings.
 # Build Wings
 You must have golang installed to build wings.
 * The official installation method is linked here: https://golang.org/doc/install